Skip to main content

 Independent Medical Examination

-Serious injury accidents can involve significant financial compensation, either from the person at fault or from an insurance company.
 Defendants responsible for paying for physical injuries sustained in an accident want to know the extent of any injuries before a jury makes them compensate the victim for their damages.
 An evaluation from a doctor other than the victim's doctor may be required in a personal injury case.
-This is known as an "independent medical evaluation" (IME).
+This is known as an "independent medical evaluation" or, more commonly, an "independent medical examination" (IME).

 Reasons for an IME

 A victim of a serious accident may be examined and treated by their own doctor after an accident.
-One concern is that the victim's own doctor may be somewhat biased towards the victim in assessing the extent of the injuries.
+One concern is that the victim's own doctor may be somewhat biased toward the victim in assessing the extent of the injuries.
 The party being sued for compensation for the victim's injuries may want to have an independent physician examine the victim or provide a second opinion.
 This also applies if the victim has not yet been examined.

 The independent physician may examine the injury victim to:

-• Make sure the victim did sustain injuries;
+• Make sure the victim did sustain injuries

-• Make sure the injury claim is not attributable to a different cause.
+• Make sure the injury claim is not attributable to a different cause

 If the accident involves workers' compensation to pay for medical treatment or ongoing treatment for a medical condition, such as a new disability, an independent medical examiner report (IME report) can be required.